labplus-cn/mpython-docs/docs/en/tutorials/basics/repl.rst

 Serial connection
 ----------

 To access via USB-serial, you need to use serial terminal software.
 On Windows such as kitty, xshell are good choices.
-Set the serial port baud rate to 115200, you can start playing MicroPython串口波特率设置为115200，就可以开始玩MicroPython了。To access via USB-serial, you need to use serial terminal software.
+Set the serial port baud rate to 115200, you can start playing MicroPython.
+To access via USB-serial, you need to use serial terminal software.

 After establishing the connection through the serial port, you can test whether it is working by pressing the Enter key a few times to test whether it is working properly.
 If it works, you can see the Python REPL prompt, which is expressed as ``>>>`` 。